rhushikeshv/ArasApplication/README.md

-# ArasApplication
+# ArasApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.
+This is an app that shows how to build angular ui for Aras Innovator PLM This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

 ## Development server